-Our science clubs meet once a week on Fridays to foster and satisfy students’ curiosity about God’s world.
-During the 4.5-hour class (a full school day), students enjoy a variety of hands-on, interactive learning adventures with a STEM focus.
+Our science clubs meet twice a week on Mondays and Fridays to foster and satisfy students’ curiosity about God’s world.
+During each 5.5-hour class (a full school day), students enjoy a variety of hands-on, interactive learning adventures with a STEM focus.

 Middle School 6-8

-Our middle school science classes meet for 2.5 hours on Tuesdays and Wednesdays.
-Students begin in 6th grade with general science and continue with 7th grade life science and 8th grade environmental and earth studies.
+Our middle school science classes meet for 2-2.5 hours on Tuesdays and Wednesdays.
+Students begin in 6th grade with general science and continue with 7th-grade life science and 8th-grade environmental and earth studies.
 We offer the full middle school curriculum, including middle school Spanish, technology and engineering, math, history, and language arts.
 The middle school Expedition, a week-long field studies trip to St. Simon’s and Jekyll islands for exciting “science on the beach,” engineering rotations, dissections, art, and worship, is the highlight of the school year for middle school.

 High School 9-12